-Irene is the Director of Data Visualization at Bocoup and the Program Chair of OpenVis Conf, a two-day conference about data visualization on the open web.
-She is an information visualization researcher and developer, making engaging, informative and interactive data-driven stories, experiences and exploratory interfaces on the web.
-Prior to joining Bocoup, she was a Research Developer at IBM Research’s Visual Communication Lab.
-She received her B.S in Computer Science from the University of Massachusetts Amherst in 2006.
+Irene Ros is the director of data visualization at Bocoup and the program chair of OpenVis Conf, a two-day conference on data visualization on the open Web.
+Irene is an information visualization researcher and developer, making engaging, informative, and interactive data-driven stories, experiences, and exploratory interfaces on the web.
+Previously, she was a research developer at IBM Research’s Visual Communication Lab.
+Irene holds a BS in computer science from the University of Massachusetts Amherst.

 Steve wrote the first two editions of Pro ASP.NET MVC Framework for Apress, and has been a regular speaker at conferences and user groups since 2007.
 He blogs at http://blog.stevensanderson.com/ and maintains open source projects at https://github.com/SteveSanderson/.

 Over the past 15 years, Paul Sanford has paid the rent as a developer – first COBOL, then Java, led post-sales for a startup (eventually acquired by Salesforce) and worked on BPM, SOA, cloud and developer tools offerings for Microsoft.
 Paul is now the general manager of the Splunk Seattle engineering team responsible for delivering Splunk’s developer platform and Microsoft solutions. (http://dev.splunk.com)

 Paul received his undergraduate degree from American University in Washington, DC and a graduate degree from Wake Forest University in Winston-Salem, NC.
 Paul lives with his wife and two children in Seattle.